Man dies after being shot by Atlanta Police at Wendy's drive-thru

 "It does appear in the video that he is fleeing from the Atlanta police officers, and as he's fleeing, he turns back over his shoulder with, what appears to the naked eye to be this Taser that witnesses told us they saw that belonged to one of the officers and as he turned, one of the Atlanta officers reached down to get his service weapon, and as he gets his weapon, Mr. Brooks turns his body away from him -- I presume to flee," Reynolds said.
 "It looks like that's when the discharge happens."

-Brooks was transported to Grady Memorial Hospital and according to the GBI, he died during surgery at Grady.
+Brooks was taken to Grady Memorial Hospital and, according to the GBI, he died during surgery.
+His family released this picture to 11Alive.

 Following the incident, the two officers involved in the shooting were removed from duty pending the outcome of the investigation.

-According to police, the protest at the scene has remained peaceful and they said they understand the concern of those at the scene.
+According to police, the protest at the scene has remained peaceful and they said they understand the concern of those who are there.

 Councilman Brown told 11Alive News that he felt the peaceful protest was a reflection of the discomfort that people have with the police during this time.